Fortifications of the inner German border: Anti-personnel mines

 The outer border fences were lined with anti-personnel mines designed to kill or injure would-be escapees.
 The mining of the border began in 1966; by the 1980s, some 1.3 million mines of various Soviet-made types had been laid.
 The mines were usually laid in a standardised pattern of a rectangular box, 23 by 180 m, containing three rows of mines.
 The most common type was the Soviet-made PMD-6M mine.
 However, its wooden construction made it unreliable and prone to decay.
 The PMD-6Ms were later replaced by more durable plastic mines of the PMN-2, PMP-71 and PPM-2 types.
 Most of the mines were pressure-activated, requiring someone to step on one to detonate it, with the exception of the tripwire-activated POMZ-2 stake mine.
 The minefields were not marked on the East German side, though Achtung!
 Minen! signs were often posted by the West Germans on their side.
 The mines were a hazard to civilians on both sides of the border; they were frequently set off by animals such as deer and could be washed out of position by rain or floods.
 It was not unknown for mines to travel hundreds of metres into fields and streams on either side of the border.

 In 1970, the East Germans began to introduce the SM-70 (Splittermine-70) directional anti-personnel mine, mounted on the border fence itself.
 Some 60,000 SM-70s were eventually installed.
 It was given various descriptions in the West such as "spring gun" or "self-firing device", though to the East Germans, it was known as the "automated firing device" (Selbstschußapparat).
 The device consisted of a horizontally oriented cone filled with 110 g of TNT explosive into which was embedded approximately 80 small sharp-edged steel cubes.
 It was fitted to the inward-facing side of the border fence at intervals of around 10 m.
 The device was triggered if the tripwire connected to the firing mechanism was pulled or cut.
 It was potentially lethal to a maximum range of around 120 m, though its effective lethal range was 25 metres (82 ft).
-On one occasion, when a deer fell victim to an SM-70, an observer noted that "an approximately 5 meter area appeared as if it had been worked over by a rake."
-By 1976, SM-70s had been installed along 248 km of the border and conventional minefields lined another 491 km.
+On one occasion, when a deer fell victim to an SM-70, an observer noted that "an approximately 5 meter [20'] area appeared as if it had been worked over by a rake."
+By 1976, SM-70s had been installed along 248 km (155 miles) of the border and conventional minefields lined another 491 km (305 miles).
 The mines were eventually removed by the end of 1984 in the face of international condemnation of the East German government.